Thiruvananthapuram | India

 Planning a Trip

-Contents 1 Get in 1.1 By plane 1.2 By train 1.3 By bus 1.4 By car Thiruvananthapuram International Airport Thiruvananthapuram Central railway station By plane[edit] 8.48222276.921 Thiruvananthapuram International Airport (Trivandrum Airport, TRV IATA).
+Contents 1 Get in 1.1 By plane 1.2 By train 1.3 By bus 1.4 By car Get in[edit] Thiruvananthapuram International Airport Thiruvananthapuram Central railway station By plane[edit] 8.48222276.921 Thiruvananthapuram International Airport (Trivandrum Airport, TRV IATA).
 One of the few privately-owned airports in India.
 It has direct flights from the Middle East, Singapore, Malaysia, Maldives, and Sri Lanka, as well as seasonal charter flights to Russia, the UK and less frequently to other parts of Europe.
 It is linked with most major cities in India (Bangalore, Chennai, Mumbai, Delhi, Hyderabad, Ahmedabad, Kolkata, Goa) by domestic flights. (updated Oct 2023) By train[edit] 8.48667976.951212 Thiruvananthapuram Central SR .
 One of the largest railway stations in South India.
 Almost all trains on west coast and bound to Kerala start & end their journey here as the station is a terminus.
 It is connected and serviced to all major cities in India.
 The station is a heritage site built by Travancore Maharaja as part of Travancore Railways.
 It is the only railway station to be built completely in stone without any concrete or steel structure.
 Facilities here include several good retiring rooms, a large air-conditioned waiting room, first class lounge, bookstores, shopping arcade and medical center. (updated Nov 2019) 8.50925476.89613 Kochuveli railway station.
 Several trains operate from Kochuveli to avoid congestion at Thiruv Central.
 Kochuveli is nearest to the airport.
 Check at the Railway Enquiry, before you travel by train to ensure a smooth experience. (updated Nov 2019) By bus[edit] A long-distance bus station is located diagonally opposite the railway station.
 Buses ply to all major towns and villages in the state in addition to big cities like Kochi, Bangalore, Kozhikode, Coimbatore, Tirunelveli and Chennai.
 Kerala State Road Transport Corporation (KSRTC) operates 6 class of services, connecting to southern Tamil-Nadu cities, town and all manner of country side in Kerala.
 KSRTC operates premium luxury Garuda services to Bangalore and Coimbatore.
 Karnataka STC also operates two class of premium services; Rajahamsa (non A/C Executive class) and Airavat (A/C Sleeper Class) from Bangalore and Mysore.
 Likewise, Tamil Nadu SETC also operates 3 classes of services from numerous Tamil Nadu cities, particularly to the southern side.
 In addition, private national corporations like Sharma, Kallada, GTC, Raj National Express also operate premium services to other South Indian cities and Mumbai.
 If you are having trouble obtaining a bus ticket in Thiruvananthapuram to a destination in Tamil Nadu, it may be worthwhile travelling to Nagercoil and then taking a bus to your destination from there.
 By car[edit] Thiruvananthapuram is well connected to other cities like Kochi (230 km), Kozhikode (420 km), Chennai (780 km), Bangalore (791 km) and Coimbatore (400 km) by road.
 Traffic congestion can be horrific during certain times as you get closer to the city.
 It is advised to either be or hire a driver who is comfortable navigating Indian traffic.

 Thiruvananthapuram